 Annotations in AutoCAD Architecture

-AutoCAD® Architecture contains great annotation abilities.
+AutoCAD® Architecture 2016 contains great annotation abilities.
 Annotations are basically notes or other types of explanatory objects (or symbols) that are commonly used to add information to a drawing.
-Some examples of annotations are notes and labels, dimensions, hatches, tables, blocks, and callouts.
+Typically, annotation objects are scaled differently than the views of the drawing and depend on the scale of how they should appear when plotted.
+You can control the method that an annotation object is scaled by defining the object either as non-annotative or annotative.
+Non-annotative objects require a fixed size or scale that is calculated based on the scale used to plot the drawing.
+Annotative objects automatically adjust to display uniformly at the same size or scale regardless of the scale of the view.
+Some examples of annotative objects are keynotes, notes and labels, dimensions, hatches, tables, blocks, and callouts.
 Let’s look at some of these.

 Notes and Labels